balancer/scaffold-balancer-v3/README.md

 ***
 ## :house_with_garden: Use Case
+This use case makes the assumption that we have a weighted pool combined with the NftCheckHook.
+However, we haven't tested this and our code and demo use the constant sum pool.
+The difference is that on the constant sum pool there is no price adjustment as required by this use case.

 A user has created an NFT that represents a real world asset, such as an AirBnB.
 In order to sell parts of their AirBnB and see what the dynamic market value of their asset is they create a liquidity pool with 20% of the equity paired with 20% of a stable coin pegging the price to $100,000.
 They stake their RWA NFT in order to assure the token holders that infact there is an NFT that represents the asset, and assure the potential buyers that it is not being used in any other financial instrument.

 Swapping occurs as guests in the AirBnB are given the opportunity to invest.
 The price increases 20% as supply is decreased in the pool.
 In time the owner discovers a new financing defi product that also requires the NFT and desires to withdraw.
 Since it would be nearly impossible to contact the existing token holders and purchase them back, he is given the ability to deposit the stable coin needed in order to cover the existing outstanding tokens.
 If there are 10 tokens out of 100 that are not in the pool or in the depositor's wallet and with the asset price of $120,000 he must deposit $12,000 into the liquidity pool in order to withdraw his NFT.
 Token holders may now redeem their 10 tokens, each one being worth $1,200.

 ***
 ## :bearded_person: User Flow
+> Mint RWA NFT
-> Mint RWA NFT & Linked "RWAT" ERC20 Tokens
+> Create NftCheckHook which mint the NFT owner some linked "RWAT" ERC20 tokens
-> Create Pool with RWAT & STABLE
+> Create Pool with RWAT tokens & MST stable tokens
 > Stake NFT into hook
 > Initialize Pool
 > Swapping Occurs
-> Settlement is initiated, transfering outstanding token balance in and NFT out
+> Settlement is initiated by the NFT owner, transfering stable tokens to the hook that correspond to the value of the outstanding linked tokens and returning the NFT to the owner
-> Initial liquidity is withdrawn
+> Initial liquidity is withdrawn by owner
-> Oustanding tokens redeemed for STABLE from the hook contract
+> Oustanding linked tokens are redeemed for MST from the hook contract

 ***
 ## :video_camera: Demo
 https://www.youtube.com/watch?v=0zS-bFA9sNE&feature=youtu.be
+NOTES:
+1. The MockStable balance of the hook is greater than 10 because of the 1.1 multiplier minus the fees.
+We use the 1.1 multiplier as an extra way to reward the user for getting the nft-based erc20 tokens.

 ***
 ## :hook: Utilized Hooks
 <table>
 <tr><th>onRegister</th></tr>
 <tr><td>
-Initial liquidity values are recorded to be referenced later to ensure the initial depositor does not withdraw more than their initial deposit
+Ensure that pool supports donations, update global variables, emit hook registration event.
 </td></tr>
 <tr><th>onBeforeInitialize</th></tr>
 <tr><td>
-We require that the NFT is deposited and that one of the tokens in the pool is the cooresponding linked erc20 token
+We require that the NFT is deposited and that one of the tokens in the pool is the cooresponding linked erc20 token.
+Initial liquidity values are recorded to be referenced later to ensure the initial depositor does not withdraw more than their initial deposit.
 </td></tr>
 <tr><th>onAfterRemoveLiquidity</th></tr>
 <tr><td>